kyegomez/Agora/README.md

 * Collaborate: Work with enterprises and individuals to solve their most pressing obstacles.

-* Optimize, Fine-tune, and Deploy: Transform experimental research into seamless and delightful experiences that customers love.
+* Optimize, Fine-tune, and Deploy then Iterate quickly: Transform experimental research into seamless and delightful experiences that customers love.

 # Active Projects: